darryncampbell/darryncampbell-cordova-plugin-intent/README.md

 Assuming this application was started with `intentShim.startActivityForResult`, send a result back

-    window.plugins.intentShim.sendResult(args);
+    window.plugins.intentShim.sendResult(args, callback);

 ### Description

-The `intentShim.sendResult` function returns an `Activity.RESULT_OK` Intent to the activity that started this application, along with any extras that you want to send along (as `args.extras` object).
+The `intentShim.sendResult` function returns an `Activity.RESULT_OK` Intent to the activity that started this application, along with any extras that you want to send along (as `args.extras` object), and a `callback` function.
 It then calls Android Activity's finish() method, https://developer.android.com/reference/android/app/Activity.html#finish().

+### Android Quirks

+Both `args` and `callback` arguments have to be provided.
+If you do not need the functionality, send an empty object and an empty function

+    window.plugins.intentShim.sendResult({}, function() {});

 ### Example